Discover what composting and worm farming is, and which one is best for your household.

 - Food makes up 50% of our waste going to landfill.

 - As it breaks down, food waste creates methane which affects our air quality and contributes to climate change.

-- Composting your food scraps keeps this valuable resource out of landfill and gives you nutrient rich fertilizer for your garden.
+- Composting or worm farming your food scraps keeps valuable resources out of landfill and gives you nutrient-rich fertilizer for your garden.